NREL/EnergyPlus/design/FY2021/NFP-SimplifiedProcedure/NFP-SimplifiedProcedure.md

 The only changes to the Input/Output Reference document will be in the description of the System Outdoor Air Method field of the `Sizing:System` object and the new Occupant Diversity, also in the `Sizing:System` object.
 Changes and additions are respectively strikethrough and underlined in the text below.

 ### System Outdoor Air Method
 >The method used to calculate the system minimum outdoor air flow.
-The <ins>three</ins> choices are ZoneSum<ins>, VentilationRateProcedure (VRP), and SimplifiedProcedure (SP)</ins>.
+The <ins>three</ins> choices are ZoneSum<ins>, Standard62.1VentilationRateProcedure (VRP), and Standard62.1SimplifiedProcedure (SP)</ins>.
 ZoneSum sums the outdoor air flows across all zones served by the system.
 VRP uses the multi-zone equations defined in <ins>ASHRAE Standard</ins> 62.1 <ins>~~-2007~~</ins> to calculate the system outdoor air flow.
 VRP considers zone air distribution effectiveness and zone diversification of outdoor air fractions.
 VRP may also adjust autosized air terminal maximum and minimum supply flow rates if needed to ensure adequate outdoor air flow rate to each zone. <ins>SP is similar to VRP and was introduced in ASHRAE Standard 62.1-2019.
-The main difference with VRP is that is uses a simplified approach to calculate the system's ventilation efficiency which is in turn used to calculate the system outdoor air flow.
-Additionally, when set to be autosized, the minimum (primary) air flow (or fraction) for these air terminals will be calculated following SP: \hyperref[airterminalsingleductvavnoreheat]{AirTerminal:SingleDuct:VAV:NoReheat} (_Constant Minimum Air Flow Fraction_ or _Fixed Minimum Air Flow Fraction_),
+The main difference with VRP is that it uses a simplified approach to calculate the system's ventilation efficiency which is in turn used to calculate the system outdoor air flow.
+Additionally, when set to autosize, the minimum (primary) air flow (or air flow fraction) for these air terminals will be calculated following SP: \hyperref[airterminalsingleductvavnoreheat]{AirTerminal:SingleDuct:VAV:NoReheat} (\emph{Constant Minimum Air Flow Fraction} or \emph{Fixed Minimum Air Flow Fraction}),
-\hyperref[airterminalsingleductvavreheat]{AirTerminal:SingleDuct:VAV:Reheat} (_Constant Minimum Air Flow Fraction_ or _Fixed Minimum Air Flow Fraction_), \hyperref[airterminalsingleductseriespiureheat]{AirTerminal:SingleDuct:SeriesPIU:Reheat} (_Minimum Primary Air Flow Fraction_),
+\hyperref[airterminalsingleductvavreheat]{AirTerminal:SingleDuct:VAV:Reheat} (\emph{Constant Minimum Air Flow Fraction} or \emph{Fixed Minimum Air Flow Fraction}), \hyperref[airterminalsingleductseriespiureheat]{AirTerminal:SingleDuct:SeriesPIU:Reheat} (\emph{Minimum Primary Air Flow Fraction}),
- \hyperref[airterminalsingleductparallelpiureheat]{AirTerminal:SingleDuct:ParallelPIU:Reheat}(_Minimum Primary Air Flow Fraction_).</ins>
+ \hyperref[airterminalsingleductparallelpiureheat]{AirTerminal:SingleDuct:ParallelPIU:Reheat}(\emph{Minimum Primary Air Flow Fraction})</ins>

  ### Occupant Diversity
  Part of the language is taken from the Engineering manual.

  ><ins>\paragraph{Field: Occupant Diversity}\label{occupant-diversity}</ins>
  >
- ><ins>The occupant diversity ratio (D) as defined in ASHRAE Standard 62.1.
+ ><ins>The Occupant Diversity ratio (D) as defined in ASHRAE Standard 62.1.
 The ratio is the expected peak population to the design zone population for all zones attached to the air system.
 If left blank or set to autosize, EnergyPlus will calculate it by using the people design level and schedules.</ins>

+### AirTerminal:SingleDuct:*PIU:Reheat
+The following paragraph will be added at the end of the section describing the Minimum Primary Air Flow Fraction:

+><ins>The autosize flow fraction is calculated according to the ASHRAE Standard 62.1 Simplified procedure if the Sizing:System's \emph{System Outdoor Air Method} associated with this terminal is set to Standard62.1SimplifiedProcedure.</ins>

+### AirTerminal:SingleDuct:VAV:Reheat and NoReheat
+The following paragraph will be added at the end of the section describing the Constant Minimum Air Flow Fraction:

+><ins>The autosize flow fraction is calculated according to the ASHRAE Standard 62.1 Simplified procedure if the Sizing:System's \emph{System Outdoor Air Method} associated with this terminal is set to Standard62.1SimplifiedProcedure.</ins>

+The following paragraph will be added at the end of the section describing the Fixed Minimum Air Flow Rate:

+><ins>The autosize flow rate is calculated according to the ASHRAE Standard 62.1 Simplified procedure if the Sizing:System's \emph{System Outdoor Air Method} associated with this terminal is set to Standard62.1SimplifiedProcedure.</ins>

 ## Input Description
 ### System OA Intake and Occupant Diversity